 Submit a liability claim

-Alternatively, complete and return a Public Liability Claim Form (PDF, 114kb), or call 01294 310000 to ask for a paper copy.
+Alternatively, you can ask for a paper copy by calling 01294 310000.
 This will be posted within 5 working days of your request.

 Please note: Claims are assessed on a case by case basis, therefore we can't give timescales.

 What happens when you submit a claim